jefft72/meethere/README.md

 By integrating a "when2meet" style availability grid with Google Maps API location triangulation, meetHere calculates the optimal campus building for a meeting based on where members are coming from.

+## 🎯 Purpose
+MeetHere merges two workflows into one intuitive tool:
+- A When2Meet-style **availability grid**
+- A Google Maps–powered **location fairness algorithm**

+## 👥 Target Audience
+- University students
+- Clubs and organizations
+- Friends and small groups
+- Teams needing fast decisions

+## 🛠 Problem Solved
+- No need to manually compare calendars
+- No switching between maps, chats, and scheduling apps
+- Eliminates bias in choosing a meeting place
+- Produces a fair, data-driven midpoint

 ## ✨ Features

 - **Smart Scheduling**: When2meet-style availability grid with enhanced UX